anitodevops/Project-2/README.md

 ## Goal

-Deploy the React Application to a Production Ready State & to ensure that it runs on Port 3000.
+To build, deploy & fully automate the Trenstore Application into a Production Ready State using Terraform for infrastructure, Docker for containerization, AWS EKS for Orchestration & Jenkins for CI/CD on Port 3000 & Seemlessly monitor & visulaize metrics using Prometheus & Grafana.

 ## Pre-Requisites
 -	[AWS Account](https://signin.aws.amazon.com/signup?request_type=register)